 Family members or friends can be used to assist communication only as a last resort - but nobody under the age of 18.

 If you have a Medicare Card, the use of the interpreter is free.
 If you do not have a Medicare card, the interpreter fee will be included in the cost of your appointment at the Women’s.

 Booking an interpreter

 If you want to make sure that an interpreter will be at your first appointment, you can ring us a week before your appointment and we will check if an interpreter has been booked.
 If an interpreter has not been booked for you already, we can organise one for you.

 You can also request an interpreter if you make an appointment at the hospital yourself.

 If you are unable to attend your appointment at a clinic, or need to change the time, please contact the clinic as soon as possible so that another appointment can be made for you.
-Please tell the clinic that an interpreter had been booked for you and they will cancel the booking for the interpreter.
+Please tell the clinic if an interpreter has been booked for you and they will cancel the booking with us.

 If an interpreter is not available

 If a face-to-face interpreter or a telephone interpreter is not available in the State of Victoria we can contact other states of Australia to book a telephone interpreter.

 We can provide interpreters for every clinic and service.